jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 size of their sites.
 Javascript micro-libraries are listed at [microjs.com](http://microjs.com), which includes this project.
-A library qualifies as being *micro* if it is delivered in 5kb or less, 5120 bytes but micro-libraries also tend to follow the ethos that it is better for an application developer to gather together several tiny libraries than find one with a one-size-fits-all approach, perhaps echoing the unix command line tradition for small programs which each do exactly one thing.
-As well as being small, in the spirit of a micro-library a project should impose as few restrictions as possible on its use and be agnostic as to which other libraries or programming styles it will be combined with.
-Oboe feels on the edge of what is possible to elegantly do as a micro-library so while the limit is somewhat arbitrary, keeping below this limit whilst writing readable code should provide an interesting extra challenge.
+A library qualifies as being *micro* if it is delivered in 5kb or less, 5120 bytes, but micro-libraries also tend to follow the ethos that it is better for an application developer to gather together several tiny, simple libraries than find a complex one which aims to solve many problems.
+As well as being small, a micro-library should impose as few restrictions as possible on its use and be agnostic as to which other libraries or programming styles it will be combined with, echoing the UNIX philosophy for small, easily combined programs [@unixbasics]

+> This is the Unix philosophy:\
+> Do one thing and do it well.\
+> Write programs to work together.\
+> Write programs to handle text streams, because that is a universal interface.